 Here it is!
 The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.
-For clarity, these are from the perspective of what is available for those in the United States.

-Approaches to Mobile Income
+Three Approaches to Mobile Income

 2) Build some kind of “wealth” or a brand/business first, so that your previous efforts will yield a continual passive or scalable stream of income.

-You may have to undergo background checks and have basic life skills like having a driver’s license, read and write in English, be in good physical health, etc. There will be nothing listed here that requires college degrees, job interviews, or in-depth ability to perform specialized or complicated tasks during the work day.
+You may have to undergo background checks and have basic life skills like having a driver’s license, read and write in English, be in good physical health, etc.

 Great for young people, those who want to keep their mind free for artistic pursuits, those who want to work flexible hours, and those who may not have the privilege/education to enter the options in other sections of this post.